avarnajain/spectral_meterusage/README.md

 coverage report -m
 ```

-The app is currently at 98% total coverage
+The app is currently at 96% total coverage

 ![test coverage](test_coverage.png)

 ## Resources and Blockers
 I used the following [link](https://www.semantics3.com/blog/a-simplified-guide-to-grpc-in-python-6c4e25f0c506/) to set up my basic gRPC server, and modified the functions as needed from there.
-My main blocker here was formatting my gRPC response to a dictionary or list.
-I had to settle with returning a string of the meter usage values by date and time, which I then convert back into a dictionary of datetime objects on my flask server.
+My main blocker here was formatting my gRPC response to be a dictionary or a list.
+I had to settle with returning a string of the meter usage values by date and time, which I then convert back into a dictionary of datetime objects on my flask server to use to create the line graph.